 Do I need to register in advance of attending class?

-You don’t need to pre-register for mindfulness drop-in classes.
+You don’t need to pre-register much in advance for online mindfulness drop-in classes.
 Just show up a bit early for your first class to get settled.
-It is necessary to pre-register for the 8-week Mindfulness Based Stress Management course and for other multiple week classes.
+It is necessary to pre-register several days in advance of the 8-week Mindfulness Based Stress Management course and for other multiple week classes.

 Do I need to bring anything to meditation class?